 Factors Regarding the Link

-Once we understand the page that has the link, we can next decide how the link can help us.
+Once we understand the page with the link, we can decide how the link can help us.

 Does the link follow a redirect?